 While many stay at home moms do already work at home, others don’t.
 The reason is pretty simple: It’s hard to commit yourself fully to your family if you have to work all the time.
 And if your family doesn’t need the money, why use up all that time?

 But things can change, and working from home may be a more pleasant option than giving up on the stay at home dream altogether.
-Good thing it may be manageable if you plan ahead and be realistic about your own capabilities.
+Fortunately, it may be manageable if you plan ahead and are realistic about your own capabilities.

 If Your Family is Carrying a Heavy Debt Load

 For this, I generally mean beyond a mortgage.
 Most people carry a mortgage on their home for quite a number of years, and that’s not a bad thing so long as it is manageable.
 But credit card debt, student loan debts and so forth are more of a problem.

 Working at home is a way to get some of that debt paid down a little more quickly.
 If you don’t need the money for other purposes, use the new income to pay off your debts.